tony-yang/smt_benchmark/README.md

 The jar used for translation is built from a fork of the jSMTLIB project: https://github.com/tony-yang/jSMTLIB/tree/localbuild

 ## User Guide
 The project contains a one-stop script `run_smt_benchmark.py` that will build individual project component, run the solver against the benchmark, and collect the execution result to the `benchmark_result` directory.
+Currently, this tool is tested on Ubuntu only.

-To run this tool, ensure that the environment is properly set up as the following
+To run the `run_smt_benchmark.py` tool, ensure that the environment is properly set up as the following

 - Java JDK 8
 ```
 apt-get update